 It was not something of prominence.
 It was nothing of import.
-It was just your everyday mediocrities that as replaceable as one single click on a locked phone: it's just time.
+It was just your everyday mediocrities that as replaceable as one single click on a locked phone: it was just time.

-All right, all right it’s not just time.
+All right, all right it wasn't just time.
 That was snarky him talking.
-Annoying little pest that acted out as a part of what he wished a healthy coping mechanism.
+An annoying little pest that acted out as a part of what he wished was a healthy coping mechanism.

 The dawn, hence the sun, meant that morning had arrived.
-Telling him that it’s high time for him to move from his sad-sack-slash-existential-nervous-breakdown and chose which of the following responses were more fitting: sigh of exasperation or cursing out loud.
+Telling him that it was high time for him to move from his sad-sack-slash-existential-nervous-breakdown and chose which of the following responses were more fitting: sigh of exasperation or cursing out loud.

 And as a reasonable man, the answer was obvious: the former.
 Display of such blatant even though warranted —like totally warranted— emotion would damage one social standing.
 So why bother?

 So he stood up, spine straight, smile lifted.
-Waving his hand a little bit, he ruffled the stray grass blade, the few fallen leaves that had managed to stick between his khaki creases.
+Brushing the stray grass blade, the few fallen leaves that had managed to stick between his khaki creases.
 All before welcoming this glorious morning cheerfully.

 His mouth, his lung, and a part of his mind that rebelled against good sense, conspired.
 He watched in horror and shameful catharsis as the allusion of 'suggesting people to engage in act of coitus', the terrible terrible F-word, ripped the forest silence.

 Sting by sting, pinch by pinch, the feeling came back.
-It started with shiver and quickly turned into tremble.
-The stupid bundle of nerves who since last night decided that constantly alerting him not to die of the forest biting cold were their most important mission had returned in full force.
+It started with shivers and quickly turned into trembles.
+The stupid bundle of nerves who since last night decided that constantly alerting him not to die of the forest biting cold had returned in full force.